ETC-A/etca-spec/extensions/privileged-mode/README.md

 The interrupt flow is modified by adding the following additional requirements.

-In order to handle an interrupt, the CPU _must_ also do the following.
+In order to handle an interrupt, the CPU _must_ also do the following beforehand.

 1. Set the `INT_RET_PRIV` CR to the current `PRIV` CR.
 2. Set the `PRIV` CR to 1.